This article shall cover some of the variations between Bible manuscripts in both Old and New Testaments.

-And this is widely known, Christians say that these differences are considered to be trivial and has no effect on Christian faith, actually this may be the case with most of these variations, but there are still present very critical variations that were intentional due to theological purposes, let’s see some here, you can see this site as a source for textual variants:
+And this is widely known, Christians say that these differences are considered to be trivial and has no effect on Christian faith.
+This may be accepted with most of these variations, however there are still very critical variations that were intentional due to theological purposes, let’s see some here, you can see this site as a source for textual variants:

 TEXT: “no one knows, not even the angels of heaven, nor the Son, but the Father only.”
 EVIDENCE: S*,b B D Theta f13 28 1195 1230* most lat syr(pal) some cop TRANSLATIONS: ASV RSV NASV NIV NEB TEV RANK: C